haydenlester/haydenlester/README.md

 - 😄 Pronouns: He/Him

 ### My grand goals
-- I want to be "the guy" one day.
+- I want to learn new things.
+I enjoy learning, and personal growth.
 As a result, (Almost, see below) all of my decisions are made around the growth that can be provided to me.
-That's going to take a lot of hard work and dedication, but it is something I'm willing to work hard for.
 - Above all else, I want to be remembered as a fantastic father.
 I could romanticize it, but my commitment to my daughter comes before any obligation or ambition I may have.

 ### Stuff I find interesting: